Cheapest Car Insurance for Students on a Budget 2024

 MONEYGEEK EXPERT TIP

 International students seeking to purchase car insurance while attending college in the U.S. may encounter a number of obstacles.
-Many car insurance companies will require the student driver to have a valid U.S.-issued driver’s license even if the state where they are attending school does not.
+Understanding the rules for international drivers can help navigate these challenges and find suitable coverage.
+Many car insurance companies will require the student driver to have a valid U.S.-issued driver’s license even if the state where they attend school does not.

 Common Questions About Car Insurance for Students